teliatko/DevFest2013-fnddd/README.md

 #Content
 Talk discusses how to apply certain basic functional programming techniques on domain model.
 I showed on example how to convert a typical
 _javaesque_ code to immutable one with function compostion of invariants.
-In the end of the talk I mentioned suitable architecture combining CQRS, Event Sourcing and Actors.
+In the end of the talk I sketched suitable architecture combining CQRS, Event Sourcing and Actors.
-Example uses Scala.
+Example is written in Scala.

+#How to use the example
+Example was written for presentation purposes and each step in domain model evolution has its own tag.
+Just checkout an appropriate tag using `git checkout [tag-name]` to see the appropriate step.
+See the list of tags in this repository and start from tag with name `0-start`.

 #References
 The talk was inspired from following sources: